apache/drill/_docs/query/003-query-hbase.md

 title: "Querying HBase"
 parent: "Query Data"
 ---
-This is a simple exercise that provides steps for creating a “students” table and a “clicks” table in HBase that you can query with Drill.
+This exercise creates two tables in HBase, students and clicks, that you can query with Drill.
+You can use the Drill Sandbox to step through the exercise.

+## Create the HBase tables

-To create the HBase tables and query them with Drill, complete the following
+To create the HBase tables and start Drill, complete the following
 steps:

-  1. Issue the following command to start the HBase shell:

-        hbase shell
-  2. Issue the following commands to create a ‘students’ table and a ‘clicks’ table with column families in HBase:
+1. Pipe the following commands to the HBase shell to create students and  clicks tables in HBase:

       echo "create 'students','account','address'" | hbase shell

       echo "create 'clicks','clickinfo','iteminfo'" | hbase shell

+   On the Drill Sandbox, HBase tables are located in:

+        /mapr/demo.mapr.com/tables

-  3. Issue the following command with the provided data to create a `testdata.txt` file:
+2. Issue the following command to create a `testdata.txt` file:

       cat > testdata.txt

-     **Sample Data**
+3. Copy and paste the following `put` commands on the line below the **cat** command.
+Press Return, and then CTRL Z to close the file.

         put 'students','student1','account:name','Alice'
         put 'students','student1','address:street','123 Ballmer Av'